Gain the piece of paper to become the project manager on major civil, oil and gas projects here and internationally…

 There are 13 units in this qualification.
 Your units may differ depending if you have credits, if you are completing another qualification also at the same time or if you have chosen different electives.

-This unit describes the skills and knowledge required to establish, maintain and evaluate the organisation’s work health and safety (WHS) policies, procedures and programs in the relevant work area, according to WHS legislative requirements.
+This unit describes the skills and knowledge required to establish, maintain and evaluate an organisation’s work health and safety (WHS) policies, procedures and programs in a work area to ensure a safe workplace, according to WHS legislative requirements.
 It takes a systems approach and addresses compliance with relevant legislative requirements.

-This unit applies to managers working in a range of contexts who have, or are likely to have responsibility for WHS as part of their broader management role.
-It is relevant for people with obligations under WHS legislation, for example persons conducting a business or undertaking (PCBUs) or officers, as defined by relevant legislation.
+The unit applies to those working in a range of contexts who have, or are likely to have, responsibility for WHS as part of their broader management role.
+It is relevant for people with obligations under WHS laws, for example persons conducting a business or undertaking (PCBUs) or officers, as defined by WHS laws.

 This unit describes the skills and knowledge required to lead teams in the workplace and to actively engage with the management of the organisation.

-It applies to individuals working at a managerial level who facilitate work teams and build a positive culture within their work teams.
-At this level, work will normally be carried out using complex and diverse methods and procedures requiring the exercise of considerable discretion and judgement, using a range of problem solving and decision making strategies.
+The unit applies to individuals working at a managerial level who lead and build a positive culture within their work teams.
+At this level, work will normally be carried out using complex and diverse methods and procedures requiring the exercise of considerable discretion and judgement.
+It will also involve using a range of problem solving and decision-making strategies.

-This unit describes the skills and knowledge required to create systems and process to organise information and prioritise tasks.
+This unit describes the skills and knowledge required to implement systems and process that support the personal and professional development of self and others.

 This unit describes the skills and knowledge required to manage time during projects.
 It involves determining and implementing the project schedule, and assessing time management outcomes.